marshallm94/Learning_Notes/AWS.md

 * There are differences in the level/promptness of support you will receive from AWS, depending on which plan you choose.
 You can [check the documenation to see how this plays out](https://aws.amazon.com/premiumsupport/plans/)

-## Architecture Fundamentals for AWS
+## Architecture Fundamentals in AWS

 * Note that these notes are Architecture Fundamentals for AWS *at the Cloud Practitioner level*.